pnimac/blogApp-fullstack-react-microservices/README.md

 - Maven
 - Docker

-# Prerequisite
+## Prerequisites

-* Ensure you have Maven installed.
-You can verify this by running `mvn -v` in your terminal.
+1. **Maven:** Ensure Maven is installed.
+Verify by running `mvn -v` in your terminal.

-* Ensure you have JDK installed.
-You can verify this by running `java -version` in your terminal.
+2. **JDK:** Ensure JDK is installed.
+Verify by running `java -version` in your terminal.

-* Ensure you have Node.js and npm (Node Package Manager) installed.
-You can verify this by running `node -v` and `npm -v` in your terminal.
+3. **Node.js and npm:** Ensure Node.js and npm are installed.
+Verify by running `node -v` and `npm -v` in your terminal.
+4. **MySQL:** Ensure MySQL is installed and configured properly.
+Update the following properties in your `application.properties` files:
+   - **Port:** Set the port number for MySQL.
+   - **Username:** Specify your MySQL username.
+   - **Password:** Provide the password associated with your MySQL username.

-# Testing
+## Testing

-1. Navigate to the backend service project directory and run command:
+Navigate to the backend service project directory and run the following command:

 `mvn clean install && mvn spring-boot:run`

-## Testing
+Start the services in the following order to ensure proper service discovery and configuration:

+1. Discovery Service (Eureka )
+2. Config Service
+3. API Gateway Service
+4. UserAuthService
+5. PostService
+6. CommentService